Saturday, August 31, 2019

 Thursday, August 22, 2019

 Two of my fiber friends just love to enter the State Fair, and have been regulars in the textile categories for many years.
-Trish Korte and Kevin Schultz, who both were teachers (Kevin still is, but Trish has retired), spend much of their vacations making art, often working together.
+Trish Korte and Kevin Schultz, who both were teachers, spend much of their vacations making art, often working together.
 For instance, this year you can tell that they had cyanotype play days.

 Kevin Schultz, first place, surface design (pretty big -- the dress is adult-size)